medined/medined.github.io/_posts/2020-06-28-provision-centos-kubernetes-cluster-on-aws.md

 EOF
 ```

 * Check the service is running.
-You should see the `text-responder` service in the list.
+You should see the `keycloak` service in the list.
 The external IP should be `<none>`.

 ```bash
 kubectl --namespace keycloak get service